Skip to content

 A beneficial tax regime applies to FCA authorised funds.
 Under this regime:

-• there is no tax on capital gains within the OEIC provided those gains are from investment (rather than profit from trading transactions);
+• There is no tax on capital gains within the OEIC provided those gains are from investment (rather than profit from trading transactions).

-• in respect of income, OEICs are, in principle, liable to corporation tax on any taxable income they receive at the basic rate of income tax (currently 20 per cent), however:
+• In respect of income, OEICs are, in principle, liable to corporation tax on any taxable income they receive at the basic rate of income tax (currently 20 per cent), however:

-(b) if the OEIC has more than 60 per cent of its investments in debt instruments, it will be classed as a "bond fund" for tax purposes and taxed differently.
+• If the OEIC has more than 60 per cent of its investments in debt instruments, it will be classed as a "bond fund" for tax purposes and taxed differently.
 Broadly, bond funds are still liable to tax on income, but are entitled to a deduction on whatever income they distribute to their investors (which in practice significantly reduces or extinguishes any liability to tax on income).

-• dealings in shares in OEICs are not subject to stamp duty or stamp duty reserve tax (SDRT);
+• Dealings in shares in OEICs are not subject to stamp duty or stamp duty reserve tax (SDRT).

-• due to a special exemption for authorised funds, there is no value added tax (VAT) on investment manager fees charged to an OEIC.
+• Due to a special exemption for authorised funds, there is no value added tax (VAT) on investment manager fees charged to an OEIC.

 A FIC is subject to the UK tax regime for UK companies.
 This means:

-• where shareholders are comprised of directors and/or family members, the FIC is likely to be a "close investment holding company" and would automatically be subject to corporation tax at the full 25 per cent rate.
+• Where shareholders are comprised of directors and/or family members, the FIC is likely to be a "close investment holding company" and would automatically be subject to corporation tax at the full 25 per cent rate.
 Alternatively, where ownership of the FIC is more widely held and profits remain below the £250,000 threshold, the FIC should benefit from marginal relief to produce an effective corporation tax rate somewhere between 25 per cent and the small profits rate of 19 per cent.
-Standard deductions would be available to reduce the gain chargeable to tax (such as the acquisition cost of the investments and related expenditure);
+Standard deductions would be available to reduce the gain chargeable to tax (such as the acquisition cost of the investments and related expenditure).

-• no tax is payable on UK and non-UK dividends received by a FIC (provided certain anti-avoidance rules do not apply).
-However, FICs are liable to corporation tax on other income (including from trading activities) at the relevant corporation tax rate;
+• No tax is payable on UK and non-UK dividends received by a FIC (provided certain anti-avoidance rules do not apply).
+However, FICs are liable to corporation tax on other income (including from trading activities) at the relevant corporation tax rate.

-• dealings in shares in FICs are typically subject to stamp duty or SDRT at 0.5 per cent;
+• Dealings in shares in FICs are typically subject to stamp duty or SDRT at 0.5 per cent.

 • VAT applies to investment manager fees charged to a FIC – there is no VAT exemption.
 This is likely to be an irrecoverable cost for the FIC.